"Allergy" to sutures or stitch "reaction"--is this a real phenomenon?

 Vicryl sutures (made by Ethicon) are made of polyglactin 910, which is a copolymer of 90%glycolide (polyglycolic acid) and 10% L-lactide.These are braided, absorbable sutures that retain 75% of their original strength at 14 days, and 25% at 28 days.
 Vicryl Plus sutures have an added coating of triclosan, a broad-spectrum antimicrobial.
 Both absorb by hydrolysis, which causes minimal inflammation at the site of use.
 (Catgut, by contrast, absorbs by proteolysis, a somewhat more inflammatory response.)

 These sutures are commonly used for skin closure, and are often used just below the skin surface as subcuticular or buried interrupted closures.
-They have been around for several decades; I used them in my plastic surgery fellowship at the Mayo Clinic 27 years ago.
+They have been around for several decades; I used them in my general surgery residency and plastic surgery fellowship at the Mayo Clinic in the 1980's.
 Many surgeons still use them; some patients have what most doctors have termed "Vicryl reactions" for the tiny, inflammatory pus pockets that develop around some of these sutures.
 Wait, if you are having an "allergic reaction" to these sutures, shouldn't the "allergic reaction" and red spots occur at EVERY place these sutures were used, not just some?
 Hold that thought for now.

 When patients who have these sutures develop tiny red pus pockets just below the surface of the skin during the healing process, suture removal (where possible), warm packs, topical antibiotic ointment, and rarely oral antibiotics are used.
 Wait a minute, if this is an allergic reaction, why isn't the doctor using an antihistamine?
 Antibiotics don't work for true allergic reactions; in fact, they are worthless for this!